 Novomedia was founded more than a decade ago, in 2004.
 It has preached about “eternal values” at its annual forum in Kyiv since 2011.

-This year’s programme mixed sermon-like talks from figures like Kukharchuk with popular master classes by prominent TV or radio hosts on how to become a professional radio DJ; live presentation techniques; conducting interviews; and working as a multi-platform journalist.
+This year’s programme mixed sermon-like talks from figures such as Kukharchuk with popular masterclasses by prominent TV or radio hosts.
+Topics included how to become a professional radio DJ; live presentation techniques; conducting interviews; and working as a multi-platform journalist.

-Discussions at the forum also touched on topical themes like the safety of journalists, freedom of speech, and war and political journalism – increasingly relevant subjects in Ukraine.
+Discussions also touched on topical themes including the safety of journalists, freedom of speech, and war and political journalism – increasingly relevant subjects in Ukraine.

 But the event’s links to Christian conservative movements were not hidden.
-On registration, participants received folders containing the conference programme along with “pro-family” advertisements, leaflets and magnets bearing the words “All together for the family”.
+On registration, participants received folders containing the conference programme as well as “pro-family” advertisements, leaflets and magnets bearing the words “All together for the family”.

-CBN, a US evangelical TV and radio network, was among the forum’s sponsors along with a Ukrainian construction and investment company, NovaBudova, whose director-general Yevhen Savochka has participated in the annual US National Prayer Breakfast.
+The forum’s sponsors included CBN, a US evangelical TV and radio network, and NovaBudova, a Ukrainian construction and investment company, whose director-general Yevhen Savochka has participated in the annual US National Prayer Breakfast.

 Brushing over this, Freimut talked at the forum about the long road from her childhood in a small village in western Ukraine to stardom in national journalism.
 It took more than hard work and daring to get there, she said.

-A whole panel session was devoted to conservatism and the media, with Kukharchuk, Ukrainian MP Ihor Lutsenko, and editor-in-chief of the Vgolos news agency Yury Gritsyk.
-They talked about the need to create conservative media or the possibility that some existing outlets could swing to the right.
+A whole panel session was devoted to conservatism and the media, featuring Kukharchuk, Ukrainian MP Ihor Lutsenko, and editor-in-chief of the Vgolos news agency Yury Gritsyk.
+They talked about the need to create conservative media or the possibility that some existing outlets could swing to the Right.

-“The global right-wing renaissance is a revolution”, said Lutsenko, himself a former journalist and prominent figure in the 2014 EuroMaidan protests.
-This “sharp confrontation”, he said, “could also have quite an interesting future” in Ukraine, where there are “a wide range of possibilities”.
+“The global right-wing renaissance is a revolution,” said Lutsenko, himself a former journalist and a prominent figure in the 2014 EuroMaidan protests.
+This “sharp confrontation,” he said, “could also have quite an interesting future” in Ukraine, where there are “a wide range of possibilities”.

-“But we lack the ability to translate these ideas into reality”, continued the MP, whose parliamentary advisor is Serhiy Mazur, a coordinator of the far-right C14 group which human rights activists say is one of several radical groups that have recently attacked Roma settlements and LGBT people.
+“But we lack the ability to translate these ideas into reality,” continued the MP, whose parliamentary advisor is Serhiy Mazur, a coordinator for the far-Right C14 group, which human rights activists say is one of several radical groups that have recently attacked Roma settlements and LGBT people.

-Lutsenko read out a list of left-liberal opponents for Ukrainian conservatives, starting with independent TV and radio station Hromadske (which was ironic, as its programmes have received several Novomedia awards for their coverage of Christian themes).
+Lutsenko read out a list of Left-liberal opponents of Ukrainian conservatives, starting with independent TV and radio station Hromadske (which was ironic, as its programmes have received several Novomedia awards for their coverage of Christian themes).

-“A particular model of thought is being promoted as an absolute truth which rejects any alternative thinking”, Kukharchuk said.
+“A particular model of thought is being promoted as an absolute truth that rejects any alternative thinking,” Kukharchuk said.

-“We haven’t even got to the stage of creating a national education system, but we’re already readily accepting that which others are trying to force on us, those things that Europe itself is now starting to reject”, added Gritsyk.
+“We haven’t even got to the stage of creating a national education system, but we’re already readily accepting things that others are trying to force on us, things that Europe itself is now starting to reject,” added Gritsyk.